CommonAccord/CmaccDoc-Z/README.md

 These widgets are used very, very often in building documents.

 Someday, most of these should be replaced with a programmed widget (smart folder?).
 The smart folder should act as if it is a repo of a bunch of files, and intercept any call for a file in that folder that is not satisfied by an actual file (this allows particular overrides - continuation of the prototype inheritance model).
+This would allow greater flexibility because the file names could be, in essence, program instructions.
+It would also be much more compact.
+There are hundreds of files here and we've touched on only a small selection of the possible section and paragraph formats.